Four Ways to Prevent Truck Accidents

 According to the Texas Department of Transportation, there were 32,462 crashes involving commercial motor vehicles (CMV) in Texas in 2020, including 513 fatal crashes contributing to 581 fatalities.

 Accidents involving 18-wheeler trucks or other large commercial vehicles are often far more severe in terms of destruction and lethality.
 Therefore, every driver should do their best to prevent truck accidents and save themselves a lot of pain, suffering, and expense.
 Here are four ways that you can prevent truck accidents when you’re on the road.
+If you have pressing questions about your case, don’t hesitate to contact our experienced legal team today.

 Give Trucks Plenty of Space